Keemey/peasy/README.md

 # peasy
-A webpage displayed using HTML and django.
+A webpage displayed using HTML template and django.